Louise Bourgeois: Later life

-In 1978 Bourgeois was commissioned by the General Services Administration to create Facets of the Sun, her first public sculpture.
+In 1978, Bourgeois was commissioned by the General Services Administration to create Facets of the Sun, her first public sculpture.
 The work was installed outside of a federal building in Manchester, New Hampshire.
 Bourgeois received her first retrospective in 1982, by the Museum of Modern Art in New York City.
 Until then, she had been a peripheral figure in art whose work was more admired than acclaimed.
 In an interview with Artforum, timed to coincide with the opening of her retrospective, she revealed that the imagery in her sculptures was wholly autobiographical.
 She shared with the world that she obsessively relived through her art the trauma of discovering, as a child, that her English governess was also her father's mistress.

 Between the years of 1984 and 1986, Bourgeois created a series of sculptures all under the title Nature Study which continued her lifetime commitment of challenging patriarchal standards and traditional methods of femininity in art.
+Nature Study addressed concerns about aggression, creativity, gender, autonomy, and childhood.
+In her childhood, she learned to draw through being tasked with sketching partial figures and patterns missing from damaged artworks so they could be replicated.
+The elements in Nature Study are forms Bourgeois repeated in drawings and bronze, but it was through sculpture that she was most clearly able to express her desire "to twist the neck".
+As mentioned above, Bourgeois created multiple versions of Nature Study with notable examples located at the Harvard Art Museums and the Whitney Museum of American Art in New York.